Adding oats — and other myths about feeding competition horses debunked - Horse & Hound

 While all riders and owners are aware of the importance of hydration, many withhold water after exercise as they believe it’s not safe for a horse to drink if he’s hot and sweaty.

-“This really is an old wives’ tale,” says Yvonne Judith.
-“First, cool the horse down until its nostrils are not flaring and its heart rate is back to normal, then offer water.”

-A horse’s thirst instinct is at its highest after exercise so it’s important to make the most of this opportunity to rehydrate your horse.
+However, this isn’t true and a horse’s thirst instinct is at its highest after exercise so it’s important to make the most of this opportunity to rehydrate your horse as soon as he wants to drink.

-“As long as the breathing rate has reduced they should be offered water, little and often and preferably at an ambient temperature, until they are no longer thirsty,” says Anne Priestman, UK national sales manager at Gain Horse Feeds.

 Myth: I should avoid including molasses in my horse’s diet as it will make him excitable on competition day